A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Abstract

 \section{Abstract}

-The fast-growing smart applications on mobile devices leverage pre-trained deep learning models for inference.
-However, the models are usually not updated thereafter.
-This leaves a big gap to adapt the new data distributions.
-In this paper, we take a step further to incorporate training deep neural networks on battery-powered mobile devices.
-We identify several challenges from performance and privacy that hinder effective learning in a dynamic mobile environment.
-We re-formulate the problem as metric learning to tackle overfitting and enlarge sample space via data paring under the memory constraints.
-We also make the scheme robust against side-channel attacks and run-time fluctuations.
-A case study based on deep behavioral authentication is conducted.
-The experiments demonstrate accuracy over 95\% on three public datasets, a sheer 15\% gain from multi-class classification with less data and robustness against brute-force and side-channel attacks with 99\% and 90\% success, respectively.
-We show the feasibility of training with mobile CPUs, where training 100 epochs takes less than 10 mins and can be boosted 3-5 times with feature transfer.
+Mobile authentication using behavioral biometrics has been an active area of research.
+Existing research relies on building machine learning classifiers to recognize an individual's unique patterns.
+However, these classifiers are not powerful enough to learn the discriminative features.
+When implemented on the mobile devices, they face new challenges from the behavioral dynamics, data privacy and side-channel leaks.
+To address these challenges, we present a new framework to incorporate training on battery-powered mobile devices, so private data never leaves the device and training can be flexibly scheduled to adapt the behavioral patterns at runtime.
+We re-formulate the classification problem into deep metric learning to improve the discriminative power and design an effective countermeasure to thwart side-channel leaks by embedding a noise signature in the sensing signals without sacrificing too much usability.
+The experiments demonstrate authentication accuracy over 95\% on three public datasets, a sheer 15\% gain from multi-class classification with less data and robustness against brute-force and side-channel attacks with 99\% and 90\% success, respectively.
+We show the feasibility of training with mobile CPUs, where training 100 epochs takes less than 10 mins and can be boosted $3$-$5$ times with feature transfer.
 Finally, we profile memory, energy and computational overhead.
 Our results indicate that training consumes lower energy than watching videos and slightly higher energy than playing games.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{